farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 In line 3 `identifier` called `myTeacher` creates red marble.
 We do know that there's a `function` called `anotherTeacher` there, so we need to create a bucket for it at least.
 We need to make a blue bucket.
 But because that `function` is not a `declaration`, we're not gonna handle its marble color in the same way.
 The key difference here is that the `anotherTeacher identifier` (line 3), is going to end up as a marble at **compile-time** but it's gonna be a different colored marble than we expect.
 It's not a red marble, it's a blue marble.
 So the blue scope is where the blue marble `anotherTeacher` ends up.

-> One if the key differences between `function declarations` and `function expressions`, is that `function declarations` add their name (they attach their marble), to the enclosing scope, whereas `function expressions` will add their name (marble) to their own scope.
+> One if the key differences between `function declarations` and `function expressions`, is that `function declarations` add their name or `identifier` (they attach their marble), to the enclosing scope, whereas `function expressions` will add their name (marble) to their own scope.
+>
+> Another difference is `function declarations` are hoisted but `function expressions` did not hoisted.

 That's why on line 4, we can reference in `anotherTeacher` because there is in fact a blue marble called `anotherTeacher`.
 But down on line 9, there is no `anotherTeacher`. so when we're out in the `global scope` and we asked `global scope` you ever heard of this red marble, it's gonna say nope, never heard of that red marble and what we're gonna get there, `ReferenceError`.